 Bill Wilson: The Brainchild of Alcoholics Anonymous

 Bill Wilson, commonly referred to as the man who started AA, is often seen as the visionary and founding father of this influential movement.
-His story begins when he was struggling with alcohol addiction himself in 1935.
-Bill had been sober for quite some time before that night, but one failed business meeting triggered his deep craving for alcohol.
+His story begins when he was struggling with the disease of addiction himself in 1935.
+Bill had been sober for quite some time before that night, but one failed business meeting triggered his deep alcohol cravings.
+There’s an old claim that raises curiosity: Did the founder of AA ask for whiskey on his deathbed?
+Some say he did, but others argue there’s no solid proof.
+Regardless, his legacy remains rooted in helping millions stay sober.

 Bill Wilson Meets Dr. Bob

-Bill Willson had been sober for about five months and traveled to Akron, Ohio in 1935 for a shareholders’ meeting.
+Bill Willson, the founder of AA, had been sober for about five months and traveled to Akron, Ohio in 1935 for a shareholders’ meeting.
 However, he lost the proxy fight that day and found himself all alone with nothing but time on his hands.
 He was drawn towards the bar at Mayflower Hotel where Bill immediately attempted looking up another alcoholic only if they would talk him out of feeling so low.

 The introduction between Bill W. and Dr. Bob was a long time coming, but the two men finally met when they were introduced by an Akron surgeon who had struggled with alcoholism himself.
 The meeting proved to be life-changing as both individuals shared their stories about how alcohol affected them personally.
 They each listened intently to one another’s struggles, which motivated each other into sobriety.